Solid Lotion Bars:

 What Are Solid Lotion Bars?

-They Are Eco-Friendly
+They Are Eco-Friendly:

+Having a lotion bottle lying around is certainly convenient.
+Specifically, one small enough that you can pack in your purse or keep in your vehicle.
 However, the waste that is produced from drug store lotions is concerning.
-Most plastic(s) are not recycled and are actually dumped in landfills, and don’t break down easily.
+Most plastic(s) are not recycled and are actually dumped in landfills.
+Furthermore, don’t break down easily.

 It’s not just the packaging, it’s the product itself that is potentially harmful.

-Many lotion bars are made in eco-friendly packaging, since the lotion itself has no container it reduces a lot of the plastic waste associated with a typical lotion bottle.
+Many lotion bars are made in eco-friendly packaging.
+Since the lotion itself has no container, it reduces a lot of the plastic waste associated with a typical lotion bottle.

-In today’s world of skin-care, it goes without saying the importance of moisturizing, but when?
+In today’s world of skincare, it goes without saying the importance of moisturizing, but when?
 Probably the best times to moisturize is after a a shower, shave or even exfoliating session.
 “Hot showers may be relaxing, but they strip the oils out of your skin“.

 Be mindful that the percentages of oils and butters may vary with each lotion bar.
 Relatively speaking, they will begin to melt within about 30 seconds – 1 minute of your body heat exposure.

-Contains Far Fewer Toxins and Impurities
+Contains Far Fewer Toxins and Impurities:

-Keep in mind, one of the biggest benefits of solid lotion bars is their natural ingredients.
+One of the biggest benefits of solid lotion bars is their natural ingredients.
 The University of Tennessee Medical Center discusses the importance of choosing lotions, rich in Vitamins A, and B (for skin firmness), and Vitamin C and E (to protect the skin).

 Many commercial lotions are filled to the brim with toxins and other chemicals.
 It is hard to even pronounce some of the ingredients listed in lotion bottles, right?